Slider Widget Documentation

 This launches the Slider Scheme Helper window containing tips on how different sections of the scheme color table manipulate various elements of the widget.

-Slider scheme helper
+Figure 4: Slider scheme helper window

-Below is an example color scheme and the resulting appearance of the Slider widget:
+Figure 5 shows an example color scheme and the resulting appearance of the Slider widget:

-Slider scheme example
+Figure 5: Slider color scheme example

 Slider scheme helper table